 Aris Inc. is a holding company and its only business is to act as the managing member of Solaris LLC.
 Aris Inc. does not have any independent means of generating revenue.
 We anticipate that Solaris LLC will continue to be treated as a partnership for U.S. federal income tax purposes and, as such, generally will not be subject to any entity-level U.S. federal income tax, except as otherwise described above regarding partnership audit rules.
 Instead, taxable income will be allocated to the members of Solaris LLC.
 Accordingly, Aris Inc. will be required to pay income taxes on its allocable share of any net taxable income of Solaris LLC.
 Subject to funds being available for distribution, we intend to cause Solaris LLC to make tax distributions to Aris Inc. in an amount intended to enable Aris Inc. to pay certain applicable taxes.
 In addition, Solaris LLC will reimburse Aris Inc. for corporate and other overhead expenses.
-If the amount of tax distributions to be made exceeds the amount of funds available for distribution and the balance, if any, of funds available for distribution shall be distributed to the members.
-To the extent that Aris Inc. needs funds, and Solaris LLC is restricted from making such distributions under applicable taxes in able to provide such funds, it could materially and adversely affect Aris Inc.'s ability to pay dividends and taxes and other expenses and affect our liquidity and financial condition.
+If the amount of tax distributions to be made exceeds the amount of funds available for distribution, Aris Inc. shall receive the full amount of its tax distribution shell be distributed to the other members.
+To the extent that Aris Inc. needs funds, and Solaris LLC is restricted from making such distributions under applicable laws or regulations, or is otherwise unable to provide such funds, it could materially and adversely affect Aris Inc.'s ability to pay dividends and taxes and other expenses and affect our liquidity and financial condition.